jinnykim049/cybersecurity-portfolio/README.md

 # TryHackMe - SOC Level 1 Portfolio

 This repository contains my personal write-ups and summaries from completing the **TryHackMe - SOC Level 1 Learning Path**.
++ Internet research to give more details/support from part to part.

 The path is designed to simulate real-world SOC (Security Operations Center) analyst responsibilities, including:
 - log analysis